fluxcd/community/GOVERNANCE.md

 Scope and responsibilities:

-- shared Maintainers responsibilies, as well as
+- shared Maintainers responsibilities, as well as
 - listening to the community
 - escalating community issues to appropriate teams
 - planning and executing community events (example: GitOps Days)